 - 1. Listen with genuine attention - 2.
-Try to decode behaviour by understanding the logic/emotion behind it - 3.
+Try to analyse the behaviour by understanding the logic/emotion behind it - 3.
 Understand the situation without forming assumptions - 4.
-Respond without reaction - 5.
+Respond without emotion or judgment but reassure the child that she is safe in your presence - 5.
 Create an environment of trust and respect - 6.
-Alert parents; refer for professional help BUT before that, the matter needs to be reported to school authorities following the protocols set up.
+Alert parents; refer for professional help BUT before that, the matter needs to be reported to school authorities following the protocols as detailed earlier.

-GUIDELINES TO HANDLE DISCLOSURE:
+SOME GUIDELINES TO HANDLE DISCLOSURE: